 Our Filing Division’s Withholding Services and Compliance Section (WSCS) continued its communication and outreach efforts with external stakeholder groups throughout 2021 and 2022.
 They delivered virtual presentations on real estate withholding requirements as well as how to correctly complete the Form 593 to various escrow associations and title companies.
 WSCS also delivered virtual presentations on nonresident withholding requirements to National Association of Real Property Managers – Sacramento, CAL National Association of Real Property Managers Conference, CA Society of Tax Consultants, and California Association of Realtors Property Management Conference.
 To continue to assist with education and compliance, they created a new page for Pass-Through Entity Withholding Requirements on our public website.

 Exempt Organizations Education and Outreach

-FTB’s Exempt Organizations Unit participated in three education and outreach events sponsored by various nonprofit and other groups.
-FTB’s representatives engaged with the public virtually due to the COVID-19 pandemic, discussing various aspects of exempt organizations, including the following:
+FTB’s Exempt Organizations Unit participated in an outreach event sponsored by the California Lawyers Association.
+FTB’s representatives engaged with the public virtually due to the COVID-19 pandemic, discussing various aspects of exempt organizations, including:

 - The exemption process, including FTB’s time frames for processing exemption applications.